Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dicke states: an overview

 It is important to note that $N$-qubit Dicke states are invariant under arbitrary permutations of qubits.
 This property is manifest in yet another useful representation of Dicke states, equivalent to Eq.~\eqref{DickeStateDef1}, which is given by

-where the sum on the RHS of the last equation runs over all permutations $P$ of the set $\{1,2,\ldots,N\}$.
-Moreover, Dicke states $\ket{D^{N}_{a}}$ ($a=0,\ldots,N$) form a basis of the permutationally-invariant subspace (the symmetric sector) of the $2^N$-dimensional $N$-qubit Hilbert space; the fact that this last subspace has the dimension $N+1$, which grows only linearly -- rather than exponentially -- with the number of qubits, explains its widespread use in quantum-information problems involving fully permutationally-invariant systems~\cite{Stojanovic+Nauth:22, Loetstedt+Yamanouchi:25, Haase+:21,Haase+:22,Nauth+Stojanovic:22}.
+where the sum on the RHS of the last equation runs over all permutations $P$ of the set $\{1,2,\ldots,N\}$, i.e., all elements of the symmetric group $S_N$.
+Moreover, Dicke states $\ket{D^{N}_{a}}$ ($a=0,\ldots,N-1$) form a basis of the permutationally-invariant subspace (the symmetric sector) of the $2^N$-dimensional $N$-qubit Hilbert space; the fact that this last subspace has the dimension $N+1$, which grows only linearly -- rather than exponentially -- with the number of qubits, explains its widespread use in quantum-information processing problems involving fully permutationally-invariant systems~\cite{Stojanovic+Nauth:22, Loetstedt+Yamanouchi:25, Haase+:21,Nauth+Stojanovic:22, Sharma+Bhosale:26}.

-For completeness, it is worthwhile mentioning that deterministic preparation of Dicke states based on a quantum circuit that consists of single- and two-qubit gates has been proposed~\cite{Bartschi+Eidenbenz:19}.
-In that circuit, both the depth and the gate-count scale linearly, i.e. as $\mathcal{O}(N)$, with the number of qubits; because of this favorable scaling, Dicke states are often utilized as initial states in quantum-optimization algorithms.
-In the special case of qubit arrays with all-to-all connectivity, for the state $\ket{D^{N}_{a}}$ this last linear scaling can be improved to $\mathcal{O}(a\: \textrm{log}\frac{N}{a})$~\cite{Bartschi+Eidenbenz:22}.